ChristianMurphy/apereo.foundation/membership/README.md

 # Apereo Foundation Membership

 The  Apereo Foundation is a New Jersey non-stock, non-profit corporation, with members drawn from higher education on four continents.
-It’s mission?
+Its mission?
 To help educational organizations deliver their mission, by developing and sustaining open source software.
 Open source software provides educational institutions with choices in a marketplace otherwise dominated by commercial proprietary